 Do Belgian Citizens Need a Visa for South Africa?

-All Belgian citizens planning to travel to South Africa are required to obtain a visa before their arrival in South Africa.
-The new eVisa application process allows Belgian travelers to obtain a Visa electronically through a quick and simple process that doesn’t take more than a few minutes to complete.
-Once the visa is granted, it can allow Belgian travelers to stay in South Africa for up to 90 days.
+Currently, Belgian citizens are able to enter South Africa and stay for a period of up to 90 days without a visa.
+The new eVisa application process will allow Belgian travelers to obtain a Visa electronically through a quick and simple process that doesn’t take more than a few minutes to complete.

 Please note that if traveling with a minor who is under the age of 18, the child’s parents will have to present a birth certificate that lists their details.
 If the child is traveling to South Africa with only one parent, then the other parent’s explicit consent will be required in the form of an affidavit in order to be allowed entry into South Africa.